 To a great extent, the success of the C-IED contribution made by A&S Power depends on those seeking support having as clear an understanding as possible of the capabilities at their disposal.
 They therefore need to know what assets are available, how and when to access them, and the real-world limitations of their use - including in terms of speed of response and conflicting requests for tasking.
-Most importantly, when seeking ISR capability, commanders at all levels need to have an understanding of what actionable intelligence is likely to result.
+Leaders must thus be able to lead, command and incorporate into military planning the capabilities available to them.
+Accordingly, when seeking ISR capability, commanders at all levels need to have an understanding of what is available to them and what actionable intelligence is likely to result.
 In this respect, it is vital that their training allows them to consider the effect that they are seeking to achieve rather than identifying the most obvious means of achieving it.
-For example, while the use of a dedicated unmanned air platform may suggest itself as the best means of providing persistent Overwatch along a specified LoC, the sensing capability of the UAV may not be optimised for the type - or types - of IED most likely to be encountered.
+For example, while the use of a dedicated unmanned air platform may suggest itself as the best means of providing persistent Overwatch along a specified LoC, the sensing capability of the UAS may not be optimised for the type - or types - of IED most likely to be encountered.
 More relevant and comprehensive, albeit less persistent, sensing capability may be available from another platform or a range of platforms.
-Similarly, whereas a fast jet may be less able than a dedicated ISR platform to identify emplaced IEDs, the latter is less likely to be in a position to disrupt or seek to destroy such a device, once identified, than would a fast iet conducting Armed Overwatch.
+Similarly, whereas a fast jet may be less able than a dedicated ISR platform to identify emplaced IEDs, the latter is less likely to be in a position to disrupt or seek to destroy such a device, once identified, than would a fast jet conducting Armed Overwatch.
 Such considerations need to be borne in mind by land commanders at all levels, which in turn requires relevant E&T.